-The NXP Smart Card Controller P5CC037V0A with specific IC Dedicated Software are integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
-A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [9, 2.1].
-The complete hardware description and the complete instruction set of the TOE is to be found in the Data Sheet [12] and other guidance documents delivered to the customer, see table 2.
+The NXP P5CD080V0C secure smart card controller is an integrated circuit (IC) providing a hardware platform to a Smart Card Operating System and Smartcard Embedded Software.
+A top level block diagram and a list of subsystems can be found within the TOE description of the "Security Target", [6].
+The complete hardware description and the complete instruction set of the NXP P5CD080V0C smartcard controller can be found in the "Data Sheet, P5Cx02x/040/073/080/144 family", [11] and "Instruction Set", [13].